Dunlop

 Dunlop faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
 Common health conditions are somewhat prevalent across all age groups but slightly more so among older cohorts.

-Private health cover is very high in Dunlop, with approximately 58% of the total population (~4,232 people), compared to 62.4% across Australian Capital Territory.
-The most common medical conditions in the area are asthma and mental health issues, affecting 10.3 and 9.5% of residents respectively.
-Conversely, 67.6% of residents declare themselves completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
-Working-age residents show an above-average prevalence of chronic health conditions.
-Dunlop has 10.6% of residents aged 65 and over (773 people), which is lower than the 14.3% in Australian Capital Territory.
-Health outcomes among seniors present some challenges, though they rank lower nationally compared to the broader population.
+Approximately 58% (~4224 people) of Dunlop's population has private health cover, compared to the Australian Capital Territory's (ACT) rate of 62.4%.
+The most common medical conditions in Dunlop are asthma and mental health issues, affecting 10.3% and 9.5% of residents respectively.
+Conversely, 67.6% of residents report having no medical ailments, compared to the ACT's 70.2%.
+Working-age residents in Dunlop have a higher prevalence of chronic health conditions than average.
+The area has 10.8% (786 people) of residents aged 65 and over, which is lower than the ACT's 14.3%.
+Health outcomes among seniors present some challenges but rank lower nationally compared to the broader population.

 Frequently Asked Questions - Health